finalcut/finalcut.github.io/_posts/2015-08-12-creating-an-angular-1-x-service-for-consumption-by-jspm-using-es6.md

 The CacheService import was undefined.
 Interestingly, if I just had the cache-service.js file local and imported it exactly the same the CacheService import was a function (as I expected it to be).

-Jason and I both figured the odd jspm file format of `import * ...` was probably just caused because our source file was a different format and that the jspm file was correct.
+Jason and I both figured the odd JSPM file format of `import * ...` was probably just caused because our source file was a different format and that the JSPM file was correct.
 However, I had a hunch that maybe JSPM didn't like our ES6 at all.
 I then went back to the cache service and added a compile step using Babel which generates a very differently formatted file in dist/cache-service.js.

 I then updated the package.json file to point main to this copy: